FloMedja/medium_articles/devconf_us_aug_2024/devconf_us_aug_2024.md

 This can create bottlenecks in delivering enterprise software, potentially leading to unsatisfied customers and lost revenue.
 AI tools can assist **product managers** by analyzing large datasets, automating workflows, and enhancing decision-making capabilities.

-Jen highlights the importance of engineering and business teams collaborating to understand each other's processes and agreeing on shared workflows to streamline software delivery.
+Jen highlighted the importance of engineering and business teams collaborating to understand each other's processes and agreeing on shared workflows to streamline software delivery.
 Some companies have achieved a change lead time of less than one day.
 High-performing teams are often the result of investments in development processes.
 Agile practices, DevOps transformations, and Cloud-Native development are a few examples of processes that help streamline the software development lifecycle.

-Finally Jen emphasizes that companies need to empower teams and invest in upskilling.
+Finally Jen emphasizeed that companies need to empower teams and invest in upskilling.

 ## Talks